Use a simple SLIDER: Small changes taxing the top 1% and corporations changes life for the masses and makes or breaks society's support!

-Call (202) 224-3121 for the U.S. House and senate switchboard operator, and leave them your reason for voting against upcoming tax legislation that reduces taxes on the top 1% and corporations along with this web address. -OR-
+Call (202) 224-3121 for the U.S. House and senate switchboard operator, and leave them your reason for voting against upcoming any tax legislation that reduces taxes on the top 1% and corporations along with this web address. -OR-

-It is important to note that for the percentage the slider adjusts is an average of the tax effective rate of the top 1% (26.9%) based on the tax year of 2021 (latest year with comprehensive data) and that of corporations (12.8%).
-[2] The infographic's calculation assumes no change in deficit spending, however the 2025 budget resolution passed in February increase the deficit up to $4,500,000,000,000 for 2025 through 2034.
+It is important to note that the percentage the slider adjusts is an average of the tax effective rate of the top 1% (26.9%) based on the tax year of 2021 (latest year with comprehensive data) and that of corporations (12.8%).
+[2] The infographic's calculation assumes no change in deficit spending, however the 2025 budget resolution passed in February increases the deficit up to $4,500,000,000,000 for 2025 through 2034.
 [3]

 There's discrepancy among sources for what the effective tax rate of corporations really is as in the following 2 excerpts, but the higher average was used:

-In the age of DOGE many do not know that a government accountability office already exsisted and they are more systematically looking out for fraud which it does not downplay with estimates of 233 to 521 billion annually.
+In the age of DOGE many do not know that a government accountability office already existed and they are more systematically looking out for fraud which it does not downplay with estimates of 233 to 521 billion annually.
 [6]

 Childcare can cost between $8,000 to $17,000 a year.
-[9] We can take the average of $12,500 and while there are 71.5 million children of all ages in the USA, but a more applicable number would be that 70% of children under 6 years-old have all available parents in the workforce.
-[16] That gives us 14.7 million children multiplied by the $12500/year would cost $182,500,000,000 for childcare.
+[9] We can take the average of $12,500 and while there are 71.5 million children of all ages in the USA, a more applicable number would be that 70% of children under 6 years-old have all available parents in the workforce.
+[16] That gives us 14.7 million children multiplied by the $12500/year would cost $182,500,000,000 for universal childcare.

 A Last-Dollar-Tuition-Free program to provide people free college after grants has been well studied to be of a 10 year annualized cost of implementation of $38.7 billion.
 [12]

 The DOGE section of spending cuts were figures reported from ABC news on February 23rd 2025.
 [13] More transparent numbers would be ideal, but despite the self-reported transparency, the DOGE website is a dizzying serial string of embedded X.com postings and misinterpretations.
 If the text goes further than the preview you can't expand it without going to X.com.
-Later on, DOGE reported cuts at the Department of Education $881 million where investigators only substantiated a minority of them 278 Million.
-[14] Realistically, further hypothetical cuts would inevitably be graduated cuts like many are speculating would be of the $800 billion to Medicaid over the next 10 years.
+Later on, DOGE reported cuts at the Department of Education of $881 million where investigators only substantiated a minority of them -- 278 Million.
+[14] Realistically, further hypothetical cuts would be graduated cuts like many are speculating would be of the $800 billion to Medicaid over the next 10 years.
 This has been a common assumption, however Medicare or other sources of healthcare fall into the same category on the congressional budget resolution.
 [3] For demonstration to show if income tax on the top 1% and corporations were to be allocated to the other proposed hypothetical cuts while other tax revenue paid for expenditures, it shows the power of the top 1% and corporations to the fund large segments of government with mere percentage points.
+[15]

 [2] https://taxfoundation.org/data/all/federal/latest-federal-income-tax-data-2024/